canonical/ubuntu-cloud-docs/docs/oracle/oracle-explanation/security-overview.rst

 * **AMD SEV** (Secure Encrypted Virtualization) on VM shapes — encrypts VM memory with a unique key per VM, isolating guests from the hypervisor.
 * **AMD TSME** (Transparent Secure Memory Encryption) on bare metal shapes — encrypts all system memory transparently.

 These technologies are available on E3, E4, and E5 shapes across select regions.
 For further details about AMD SEV and TSME, see `AMD's description of SEV`_.
-To enable confidential computing on an Oracle Cloud instance, refer to :doc:`../oracle-how-to/enable-confidential-computing`.
+To enable confidential computing on an Oracle Cloud instance, refer to :ref:`enable-confidential-computing`.

 .. _`Ubuntu security page`: https://ubuntu.com/security